ShaariqPrime/Summer_Research_2026/README.md

    spectrogram comparison, performance dashboard).

-**Hardware setup:** Behringer UMC404HD (or similar) used for both input and output.
+**Hardware setup:** Behringer UMC404HD (or similar) used for both input and output (This was a last minute change, if not working use older files listed below).
 Reference mic on input channel 1, error mics on the remaining input channels.
 Cancellation speakers on 2 output channels.
 Device auto-detection in the scripts matches on device name substrings (e.g. `"in 1-4 (behringer"`) — update these strings if you're on different hardware.